gantz26/Task3-Cypress/README.md

 ```

 4. To view the report, open the index.html in reports folder or you can record results to the Cloud ID account
-4.1 Open Cypress app and on the "Runs" tab copy the key
+    - Open Cypress app and connect the project
+    - Copy the key on the "Runs" tab
-4.2 Run the tests with the next command
+    - Run the tests with the next command
 ```
 npx cypress run --record --key <record key>
 ```